 Some great high fiber fruits include all berries (blueberries, raspberries, blackberries, strawberries), apples, mango, pears, and avocados.

 Here’s a food that has nothing to do with fiber, but everything to do with protein.
-Since protein is found to be the most filling macro, we also want to make sure that we are getting enough of it to help us feel full.
+Since protein helps promote satiety, we also want to make sure that we are getting enough of it to help us feel full.

-In one single egg, you’ll rack up about 6 grams of protein, making it a great protein-rich snack to help promote satiety and keep cravings away.
+In one single egg, you’ll rack up about 6 grams of protein, making it a great protein-rich snack to help keep you full between meals.
 Try pairing a hard-boiled egg with a handful of almonds, and a side of berries for the ultimate filling snack.

 #6 Full-Fat Greek Yogurt

-If you can tolerate dairy, full-fat unsweetened Greek yogurt makes another quick and easy filling snack that can be dressed up with some natural sweetener and some added crunch.
+If you can tolerate dairy, full-fat unsweetened Greek yogurt makes another quick and easy filling snack that can be dressed up with a handful of berries, and a sprinkle of nuts and seeds for some added crunch.

 One cup of Greek yogurt can contain up to 20 grams of protein (depending on the brand).
 So, that’s a pretty hefty dose of protein to help keep you full until lunch or dinner.

 Not a big fan of the tangy taste?
-Try adding a drizzle of raw honey, some fresh raspberries for some added sweetness (plus fiber), and some almonds.
-Yum!
+Try adding a drizzle of raw honey.

 Speaking of almonds, nuts are another great filling option when you need a quick snack or a pick-me-up after an intense workout.